Richard James Arthur Berry: Professor of anatomy

 In December 1905 Berry was accepted for a role as Professor of Anatomy at Melbourne University and travelled over with his wife in February 1906 to replace Sir Harry Brookes Allen in his role of Head of Anatomy.
 The style of teaching was revolutionised by Berry.
 He taught until 1929.
 He also served as Honorary Psychiatrist at Melbourne Children’s Hospital.
 After settling into his new role he became interested in studies of the skulls of the Aboriginals.
 His collection of skulls and bones was rediscovered in 2003.
 From this he developed a further interest in the skulls of mentally deficient children.
 From here he became a consultant psychiatrist to the Royal Melbourne Children’s Hospital in Parkville, close to the University of Melbourne.
 He was a proponent of eugenics, supporting the killing of "the grosser types of our mental defectives".

 In 1923 a new Anatomy Department was opened at Melbourne University, and was nicknamed ‘’Berry’s Folly’’’ on account of what was thought to be its over-size, but this proved to be prudent foresight once class sizes swelled after the Second World War.

 From 1925 to 1929 Berry was the Dean of the Faculty.
 He strongly advocated a closer physical relationship between the university and the hospital.
 However this met with opposition from Sir James Barrett.
 However, in 1927 he toured hospitals of North America with Sir Stanley Argyle the Premier of Victoria, and this ultimately led to the plan being adopted.
-In 1929 Berry resigned and began his appointment as director of medical services at the Stoke Park Colony, Stapleton in England.